EndPointCorp/end-point-blog/2020/05/04/shopify-product-creation.html.md

 The main requirements for the Rails application were:

-* Retrieve product data for MTG cards by merging results from a combination of sources/APIs
+* Retrieving product data for MTG cards by merging results from a combination of sources/APIs
-* Map card attributes and metadata into the format expected by the Shopify Admin API for creating Product records
+* Mapping card attributes and metadata into the format expected by the Shopify Admin API for creating Product records
-* Perform a bulk push of products to Shopify
+* Performing a bulk push of products to Shopify

 There were some additional considerations like staying within rate limits for both the card data and Shopify APIs, but I will address those further in a follow-up post.